jsbots/AutoFish/README.md

 - [Motion Detection](#motion-detection-runner)
 - Profiles

-## Remote Control :iphone:
+## Remote Control / Chat Detection :iphone:

-*This feature is available only for [Premium version](https://www.buymeacoffee.com/jsbots/e/96734) of the app*
+You can control the bot via Telegram and it also can detect messages in your chat in the game and notify you.

+### Guide:

 1. Get the token from [BotFather](https://t.me/BotFather) by using /newbot command and following the instruction.
 Imagine some long and random name for the bot so that someone won't accidentally join your bot and gain control over your fishing process.
 2. Paste the token to **Telegram token** input field in **Remote Control** section in the **Advanced Settings** and press enter.